 This is a popular event at summer camps.
 While many camps seem to run Dutch Auctions differently, here is my take.

 There’s gold in them there hills.
 Here’s a rundown of the popular camp-wide game, Gold Rush

 Rent some laser tag gear for your staff and campers and have a team battle.

 Life-Size Board Games

-Create a life-sized version of a popular board game like Battleship, or bring a board game to life like Clue.
+Create a life-sized version of a popular board game like Battleship or Candy Land, or bring a board game to life like Clue.

 Put together an epic obstacle course.
 Here are some ideas.